 The guide books say that Zhouzhuang, between Shanghai and Suzhou, is an unspoiled example of the kind of town that once dotted the Yangtze Delta.
 The Will to Believe is strong, but, as usual, if something's too good to be true it's probably untrue.
-Zhouzhuang these days is a tourist production, crowded with visitors and wrapped with, shall we say, out-of-costume neighbors.
+Zhouzhuang these days is a tourist production.
 Can you get a sense of what the place was like?
-Probably better from these pictures than from visiting the place.
+Probably better from these pictures than from a visit to the place.

 A large parking lot and high-capacity ticket booths lie a few hundred yards behind the camera as we walk into... well, right up front you get the idea.
 Cultural Shows can't be far ahead.

 Keep walking!
 This is a cold winter day, which explains the sparse crowd.

 If you had a car, this is where you'd have to stop it.
 Never mind: keep walking.